HuaweiSwitch/LXC_Rootfs/README.md

 	`sudo docker run -v ~/LXC_Rootfs:/data -v /dev:/dev -v /lib/modules/:/lib/modules/ --add-host='osc:127.0.0.1' --privileged -i -t  1587/osc-builder:latest /bin/bash`
 * Enter into the /data/ directory and execute the shell script with the parameter to make file system folder.
 	`cd /data`
 	`./create_rootfs.sh {powerpc|armel}`　(PS: The passwd for osc-builder is osc-buidler.)
-	Attention:If the architecture of device is arm, please choose the “armel” as parameter, or choose the “powerpc”.
+	Attention:If the architecture of device is arm, please choose the “armel” as parameter, otherwise choose the “powerpc”.
 * Install qemu and qemu-user-static package.
 	`apt-get install qemu qemu-user-static`
 * Install squashfs-tools package in server.